I haven’t always loved presenting.

 2. Present Your Data Visually

 It’s great to have concrete data that supports what you’re saying.
-At the same time, it’s hard for audience members to see data points on a full chart or graph.
-Instead, consider creating summary charts that communicate your findings in a simple and aesthetic way.
+At the same time, it’s hard for audience members to see every data point on a full chart or graph.
+Instead, consider creating summary charts and statistics that communicate your findings in a simple and aesthetically-pleasing way.

 3. Tell A Story